MoonFlowww/CallTree/README.md

 For every function `F`, `extract_body()` locates its braced body by counting brace depth from the opening `{`.
 The body text is then scanned for occurrences of every other known function name followed by `(`, not preceded by `.` or `->`.
 Each hit is counted; the total across all callers is the `called` frequency in the table.

+### Cross-file call resolution

+When multiple files are analyzed, the Perl pass reads all sources in a single invocation.
+Pass 1 builds a global `funcname → [files that define it]` registry.
+Pass 2 scans each function body and, for every callee found in the global registry, applies this resolution rule:

+1. If the callee is defined in the **same file** as the caller, use that definition.
+2. Otherwise, use the **first file** in definition-order that defines the callee.

+This matches compiler lookup semantics for non-overloaded free functions and ensures that same-file helper calls are never misattributed to a homonymous function in another file.

+### File collection (`--dir`)

+`find` is invoked with `-print0` and the result piped through `sort -z`, so filenames with spaces and special characters are handled correctly.
+The standard C++ extensions searched are `.cpp .hpp .cc .cxx .h .hxx`. `--include` and `--exclude` patterns are applied in bash using `case`/glob matching against basenames only.

 ### Cycle detection

 The tree emitter threads a colon-delimited `VISITED` string down the call stack.
 If a node appears in its own ancestor path, it is printed with `[cycle]` and recursion stops.
 Nodes reached via different paths are drawn in full — both call sites are real and belong in the documentation.